Car amplifier buying guide

 - Powering a subwoofer — Subwoofers require significantly more power than a brand-name or factory in-dash receiver can provide.
 A separate amp is a necessity.

-The compact Sound Ordnance M100-2 amplifier fits almost anywhere.
+The compact Kenwood KAC-M1814 4-channel amplifier fits almost anywhere.

 I want to add some oomph to a factory system

 A great way to upgrade your sound system without changing the factory look of your vehicle is to get a factory system upgrade.
 Each of these systems include an amplifier and other sound processing gear custom-designed for your specific vehicle that will vastly improve the sound and leave the interior looking stock.

 A more economical way to upgrade your sound system without changing the factory stereo or speakers is to get a compact 4-channel amp to boost the power for your front and rear speakers.
-The Alpine KTP-445U Power Pack 4-channel amp is an example ofan amplifier that is small enough that itcan be installed behind many dashboards and powerful enough to dramatically increase the quality and clarity of your sound.
-This amp, as well as many others available at Crutchfield, feature inputs that can handle the high-level signal from the vehicle's factory speaker wiring.
-Look for an amplifier with "speaker-level inputs" as one of its features if you want to add it to a factory system.
+The Kenwood amp pictured above or the Alpine KTP-445U Power Pack are good examples of these small, 4-channel amps that are tiny enough to be installed behind many dashboards and powerful enough to dramatically increase the quality and clarity of your sound.

 DIY Installation Help